 Instead, take 10, 20, or even 30 seconds to gently massage the product into the affected area.
 This approach promotes blood flow to the area and expresses the pores.
 Additionally, the friction stimulates some of the same dermal receptors that ingredients like menthol stimulate, facilitating the pathway to deeper tissues.
 Remember, the more of the topical you can get beneath the surface, the better.

 As an added precaution, Author D. Dutt of CBDhemp.com recommends one last check before generously applying your product.
 She says,

 “CBD oil is classified as a low allergen and is highly unlikely to cause any allergic reactions.
 However, it may cause skin irritation in some users.
 Make sure to test the product in a small area of the skin before applying on damaged skin.”

-You now know the potential benefits, considerations, and proper application of topical CBD.
+You now know the considerations and proper application of topical CBD.
 For those who haven’t tried any topicals yet, they can now try them.
 If you know somebody else who wants to try CBD, but is apprehensive, you can help them make a more informed decision.

 If you are like us, you’ll likely add CBD topicals to your daily routine.
 When a topical makes sense, like for a sore muscle, we go that route.
 Before bed we are more likely to go with a tincture.
 Both have their place in a wellness routine!